 2. Station Rotation (30 minutes)

-Set up four stations for throwing accuracy and catching under pressure and defensive positioning and scrimmage play.
+Set up four stations for throwing accuracy, catching under pressure, defensive positioning, and scrimmage play.
 Students spend seven minutes at each station.
 Circulate and offer personalized coaching based on individual needs.

 3. Team Selection and Strategy (15 minutes)